GoogleCloudPlatform/platform-engineering/reference-architectures/sandboxes/examples/gcp-sandboxes/README.md

 ### Creating a sandbox

 Now that the system project has been deployed.
 We can create a sandbox using the example cli.

-1. Change directory into the example cli tool directory
+1. Change directory into the example command-line tool directory

     ```sh
     cd "${SANDBOXES_DIR}"